Guidelines For Wilmington Library Meeting Room Rentals

 We have developed the following guidelines to make your guests’ experience at the Wilmington Library comfortable while assuring that the Library can continue to offer a clean, professional environment for our members as well as our other guests.

-To schedule a meeting please click the “Reserve a Room” here or the link on the left hand side of the page under meeting rooms.
-For tips on reserving a room click “Tips: Reserving a Meeting Room” here or the link on the left hand side of the page.
+To reserve a meeting room please click the “Reserve a Room” here or the link on the left hand side of the page under meeting rooms.
+For tips on reserving a meeting room click “Tips: Reserving a Meeting Room” here or the link on the left hand side of the page.

 Who may use the Library’s meeting rooms?